Appeal success after refusal of retrospective planning permission for extensions in Hendon

 London Borough of Barnet

-It is surprisingly easy to run into planning enforcement problems without intending to do so.
-A common mistake is to obtain separate planning permissions for different extensions, or to combine planning permission with what is allowed under permitted development, and then to build everything together.
+It is surprisingly easy for homeowners to run into planning enforcement problems without ever intending to do so.
+A common mistake is to obtain separate approvals for different elements of a project, or to combine planning permission with works that would normally be lawful under permitted development, and then build everything together as a single scheme.

 Need some advice on your planning or enforcement appeal?